 This usually involves making “burr holes” in the scalp and skull and draining the clotting blood.
 Sometimes a section of the skull is removed to relieve pressure.
 This is called a craniotomy.

-To help reduce your chances of getting a closed head injury, take the following steps:
+To help reduce your chance of a closed head injury:

 American Academy of Neurology

 Concussion and mild traumatic brain injury.
 EBSCO DynaMed website.
 Available at: http://www.ebscohost.com/dynamed.
 Updated April 29, 2009.
 Accessed May 19, 2009.

 The management of minor closed head injury in children.
 Committee on Quality Improvement, American Academy of Pediatrics.
 Commission on Clinical Policies and Research, American Academy of Family Physicians.
 Pediatrics.
 1999;104:1407-1415.

 10/5/2010 DynaMed's Systematic Literature Surveillance http://www.ebscohost.com/dynamed: Parikh SN, Wilson L. Hazardous use of car seats outside the car in the United States, 2003-2007.
 Pediatrics.
 2010;126(2):352-357.